 So, although you’ll usually just call on the button with suited connectors facing a raise and a call in between, you should consider putting in a 3-bet some percentage of the time.
 This will help balance your range and keep your opponents guessing because you’ll also do this with your strongest hands.
-The additional value of this play is that when you do flop a monster, other players will have hard time putting you on it because of your preflop actions.
+The additional value of this play is that when you do flop a monster, other players will have a hard time putting you on it because of your preflop actions.

 Avoid cold calling at all costs

 Although the idea of getting involved with suited connectors is often so appealing.
 One thing you should definitely avoid is cold calling.
 For example, if there is a raise and 3-bet in front of you, even if you have a position, you should almost always fold your hand in this spot.
-There may be certain table dynamics where calling could be justified but, in general, these are quite rare.
+There may be certain table dynamics where calls could be justified but, in general, these are quite rare.

 There are multiple problems with calling in this spot.
 First of all, you’re not closing the action so the original raiser could still 4-bet, putting you in a really awkward spot.
 Furthermore, even if you do see the flop, it will be really hard to define your opponent’s ranges and navigate things after the flop.
 So, you should avoid these spots at all costs.
 As it is almost impossible to come out ahead even against bad players, let alone decent ones.

 Check out the other articles in this poker strategy series here: